 Business owners also like to keep extra cash to deal with risk.
 This extra cash allows for unexpected expenses like lawsuits, legislative changes, changes which require more marketing, and more.
 Cash can protect a business from staying stagnant in the market positioning it takes.

+Look at the following business risk example.
 Lee is the owner of a small Gelato store.
 His business, small and discretionary, has to face many business risks.
-Lee survives off of his gumption and perseverance.
+As a result, Lee survives off of his gumption and perseverance.

 Recently, Lee had to perform a major business risk evaluation.
 Lee just noticed another gelato store opening across the street.
 This risk, the threat of competitors, could mean the failure of Lee’s business.
 He has to act fast.

 To deal with this, Lee takes a more focused marketing approach.
 He begins to contact community organizations.
 He provides a unique offer: 25% off gelato and free room to meet in his store.
 This has 2 benefits: increasing sales while getting the word out to the customer.
 After 2 months, it is clear that Lee’s plan was a success: his business is growing.
 It seems that people who come for a meeting have returned because they like the product.

 Download your free External Analysis whitepaper that guides you through overcoming obstacles and preparing how your company is going to react to external factors.